 “Scale” refers to the range of values that the screen displays, both in the vertical and horizontal axes.
 A signal varying between +1 and -1 V, for example, is best displayed on a screen covering that range.
 Similarly, the horizontal scale should be set so that the screen shows the relevant variations of the signal.
 Most scopes can vary their scales over many orders of magnitude, making it easy to use the wrong scale (e.g., using a scale too small for a large range and vice versa).

+This experiment also utilizes a function generator, a device for producing electronic signals where the user specifies properties, such as the frequency (how many times the signal repeats per second) or period (time between successive peaks in the signal, equal to the inverse of the frequency), amplitude (height of the signal), and shape (sine, square wave, triangle, etc.).
+Operation of most function generators is usually very straightforward, unlike oscilloscopes.

+In most laboratory settings, electronic signals are transmitted along coaxial cables, which consist of an inner wire conductor surrounded by a flexible, insulating material and an outer conducting “sheath” that is connected to ground and maintained at a potential of zero volts.
+Connections are usually made using bayonet-type connectors (Figure 2).

+Many cable and connection types are available, and a survey of the different models and designs is beyond the scope of this video.
+The most common combination in a laboratory setting is RG-58U cable and BNC connectors.
+Runners-up are typically similar enough that the similar principles, characteristics, and modes of operation apply.

 Procedure